risia/Project2-Stream-Compaction/README.md

 * Angelina Risi
   * [LinkedIn](www.linkedin.com/in/angelina-risi)
 * Tested on: Windows 10, i7-6700HQ @ 2.60GHz 8GB, GTX 960M 4096MB (Personal Laptop)

+## Project Description

+This project implements a variety of scan, compact and sort algorithms on the GPU with some comparison tests implemented on the CPU.
+The base requirements were to implement CPU Scan and Compact Functions, and to implement GPU Naive Scan and Compact and GPU Work-Efficient Scan and Compact.
+I also created a wrapper function for the Thrust scan implementation on the GPU.
+In addition to these base requirements, I implemented all the defined extra credit assignments.
+These were Radix sort, using shared GPU memory in the scan implementation, implementing memory bank conflict avoidance, and improving the work-efficient implementation's efficiency over the CPU implementation.

+### Features

 ## Extra Credit